If you grind your teeth and your dentist has given you a night guard for it, this article is for you.

 One of my pet peeves is seeing dentists who treat the mouth and the teeth in isolation from the rest of the body.

-You might think, well, what do teeth have to do with sleep apnea?
+So, what do teeth have to do with sleep apnea?

 Every time you put something into the mouth before you go to sleep, you reposition how the jaw, tongue, and soft palette all interact at the back of the airway, determining the way you are able to breathe and sleep at night.